binxio/aws-ssm-copy/README.md

-  --target-path NAME    to copy the parameters to --key-id ID           to use for parameter values in the destination --clear-key-id, -C    clear the kms key id associated with the parameter --keep-going, -k      as much as possible after an error
+  --target-path NAME    to copy the parameters to --key-id ID           to use for parameter values in the destination --clear-key-id, -C    clear the kms key id associated with the parameter
 ```